 Hello, and welcome to East Coast Flying.
 This website is for aviation enthusiast, pilots, and anyone who wants to learn more about aviation and flying.
 Flying in and around the Baltimore/Washington area presents its own set of unique and exciting challenges.
 That is why most of the information contained within this site has special emphasis placed on operations in and around the Baltimore/Washington area of the East Coast.
 However, as the site matures, more information will be posted and will expand to include other parts of the east coast.
 This website will also follow the lessons learned of a young pilot as he experiences general aviation and aerospace first hand through flight.
 This website's goal is to have lots of resources for those who want to learn to fly and for those who already fly.

-My name is Aaron and I am a private pilot and aircraft owner.
-I have been flying for almost three years and obtained my license in 8 months of training with approximately 70+ hrs in my logbook at the Baltimore Washington International Airport.
-I have since accumulated over 230hrs and take every trip as an opportunity to learn something new.
+My name is Aaron and I am a commercially rated pilot with instrument rating.
+I am also an aircraft owner.
+I have been flying for almost four years and obtained my license in 8 months of training with approximately 70 hrs in my logbook at the Baltimore Washington International Airport.
+I have since accumulated over 350hrs and take every trip as an opportunity to learn something new.
 My wife Shannon and I love to share our love of aviation and we enjoy taking friends, family, and especially kids flying in my 1975 Cessna Cardinal.
 My passion for aviation stems from my childhood where, at the age of 5, I was a regular at the local airport (Suburban Airport in Laurel, MD) along with my grandmother.
 Every Friday, we would sit with tuna sandwiches and talk with the pilots and watch the airplanes take off and land.
 I have been hooked ever since.
 For my 13th birthday I received a gas powered remote control airplane kit.
 I quickly built it, joined a local club and started flying RC.
-I love flying RC airplanes whenever I get the chance and I have been actively flying RC airplanes for nearly 12 years now (half my life!).
-In 2009, I received a Bachelors of Science degree in aerospace engineering from the University of Maryland and Masters of Science in 2011 in the same field with a focus on rotorcraft and unmanned systems.
+I love flying RC airplanes whenever I get the chance and I have been actively flying RC airplanes for nearly 14 years now (more than half my life!).
+In 2009, I received a Bachelors of Science degree in aerospace engineering from the University of Maryland and Masters of Science in 2011 in the same field with a focus on rotorcraft aerodynamics and unmanned systems.
 I always knew I wanted to fly and when I turned 16, I begged my parents to let me get my pilot's license before my drivers license.
 My plan failed and until recently, this goal has been out of my reach.
 But, in 2010, I took my checkride, passing it with flying colors.

 I created this website for all the other aviation enthusiasts out there.
 Through this website, I wish to convey the magic that I see in flight and hopefully encourage others to take up this amazing and rewarding hobby.
 Once again, welcome to East Coast Flying.